 - Updated on :

-Analysis into the durability this equipment yielded the failure of the compressor valve plate as one of the main causes for breakdown.
+Analysis of the durability of this equipment yielded the failure of the compressor valve plate as one of the main causes of the breakdown.

 The compressor valve plate sits at the heart of the reciprocating arrangement and is responsible for taking a lot of the loads associated with the compressor function.
 In addition to this, it is in direct contact with the air, gas or fluids running through the compressor and is subject to both corrosive forces as well as high pressures and temperatures.